jiunnhwa/jiunnhwa.github.io/_posts/2026-05-01-the-recursive-pdca-a-coding-journey-with-deepseek.md

 ---

-**Some interesting conversational pieces - Do machines eat tables?**
+**Some interesting conversational pieces - Do machines eat tables while building a pipeline**

 You can find the conversation here: https://chat.deepseek.com/share/4vxj30k7xwhow3ijyi